-Worrying can be helpful when it spurs you to take action and solve a problem.
-But if you’re preoccupied with “what ifs” and worst-case scenarios, worry becomes a problem.
-Unrelenting doubts and fears can be paralyzing.
+Everyone worries.
+Worrying can even be helpful when it spurs you to take action and solve a problem.
+But if you're preoccupied with "what ifs" and worst-case scenarios, worry becomes a problem.
+Unrelenting anxious thoughts and fears can be paralyzing.
 They can sap your emotional energy, send your anxiety levels soaring, and interfere with your daily life.
 But chronic worrying is a mental habit that can be broken.
-You can train your brain to stay calm and look at life from a more positive perspective.
+You can train your brain to stay calm and look at life from a more balanced, less fearful perspective.

 Why is it so hard to stop worrying?